 - Be in the top 10 percent of high school graduating class with a 1360 SAT (combined Evidence-Based Reading and Writing ) or 30 ACT Composite score.

-- While enrolled at Pitt, maintain a 3.5 grade point average as a full-time student in the Dietrich School of Arts and Sciences.
+- While enrolled at Pitt, maintain a 3.5 grade point average as a full-time student.

 - At point of application to law school, satisfy a standard character review and attain a 160 LSAT result.

 - Note: for students not eligible for a freshman guarantee, working toward early admission to the School of Law after three years of study in Arts and Sciences or applying through our early decision program may be a desirable alternative.